malgebary/Azure-Route-Server-MicroHack/README.md

 ip route 10.1.1.4 255.255.255.255 10.3.0.1
 ```

-• Check on BGP session if it has established between the new BGP endpoints 10.1.1.4 and 10.3.0.4 using 'sh ip bgp summary' in enable mode:
+• Check on BGP session if it has established between the new BGP endpoints 10.1.1.4 and 10.3.0.4 using `sh ip bgp summary` in enable mode:

 ```
 CSR#sh ip bgp summary